-(3) The inspector shall perform a visual inspection to verify that the harvested material is in a homogenous state [(for ex-ample, in an intact-plant state or in a ground-up state, or in another state)].
-If the harvested material is not in a homogenous state, then the inspector shall notify the Hemp Program Manager and convey any instructions the Hemp Program

-Manager may designate to undertake additional remediation steps[post-harvest processing activities] to bring the entire harvest into a homogenous state.
+(3) The inspector shall perform a visual inspection to verify that the harvested material is in a homogenous state (for example, in an intact-plant state or in a ground-up state, or in another state).
+If the harvested material is not in a homogenous state, then the inspector shall notify the Hemp Program Manager and convey any instructions the Hemp Program Manager may designate to undertake additional post-harvest processing activities to bring the entire harvest into a homogenous state.
 If the license holder refuses or fails to undertake the designated activities, he or she shall be deemed to have waived any right to request a post-harvest retest and the material shall be designated for disposal.

-(4) Harvested [Floral harvested] material selected for Post-Harvest Sampling shall be taken following remediation by grinding the plant into biomass or removing and disposing of all leaf and flower, in accordance with the instructions established in paragraphs (a) and (b) of this subsection.[in the state (for example, in an intact-plant state or in a ground-up state, or in another state) in which the license holder plans to sell or send the material to a processor, in accordance with the instructions established in paragraphs (a) through (c) of this subsection.]
+(4) Floral harvested material selected for Post-Harvest Sampling shall be taken in the state (for example, in an intact-plant state or in a ground-up state, or in another state) in which the license holder plans to sell or send the material to a processor, in accordance with the instructions established in paragraphs (a) through (c) of this subsection.

-(a) For ground[intact] plant post-harvest samples:
+(a) For intact-plant post-harvest samples:

-1. Ensure that the entire harvest is accounted for and in the same form.
-All harvested material whether whole plant or floral material only shall be ground with no intact plants or whole flowers remaining from that harvest[(intact plants)];
+1. Ensure that the entire harvest is accounted for and in the same form (intact plants);

-2. Sample material from bag or container without removing seed, stem, or other material [Clip the top twenty (20) cm of hemp plant, primary stem, including female floral material, without removing seed, stem, or other material];
+2. Clip the top twenty (20) cm of hemp plant, primary stem, including female floral material, without removing seed, stem, or other material;

-3. Sample from a minimum of five (5) locations within the containers for at least one (1) cup of material from the lot [Take cuttings from at least five (5) hemp plants within the harvest's storage or drying area at the discretion of the inspector];
+3. Take cuttings from at least five (5) hemp plants within the harvest's storage or drying area at the discretion of the inspector;

-4. Place the complete sample in a plastic sample container[paper bag]; and
+4. Place the complete sample in a paper bag; and

-5. Seal the plastic sample container[paper bag by folding over top once and stapling to keep closed].
+5. Seal the paper bag by folding over top once and stapling to keep closed.

-(b) For Post-Harvest Samples following the removal and disposal of leaf and flower[ground plant or ground floral material Post-Harvest Samples]:
+(b) For ground plant or ground floral material Post-Harvest Samples:

-1. Ensure that the entire harvest is accounted for and in the same form (grain or stalk) [(all harvested material whether whole plant or floral material only shall be ground with no intact plants or whole flowers remaining from that harvest)];
+1. Ensure that the entire harvest is accounted for and in the same form (all harvested material whether whole plant or floral material only shall be ground with no intact plants or whole flowers remaining from that harvest);

-2. Sample material from bag, bale, or container without removing seed, stem, or other material;
+2. Sample material from bag or container without removing seed, stem, or other material;

-3. Sample from a minimum of five (5) locations within the containers, collecting[from] at least one (1) cup of material from the lot;
+3. Sample from a minimum of five (5) locations within the containers from at least one (1) cup of material from the lot;